 50 Glebe Place, Chelsea (1985-87).
 Rebuilt to the specifications of Frank Lowe.
 Left: Perspective view.
 Right: One of the windows with its metalwork and ivy-covered wall.
 Bridget Cherry and Nikolaus Pevsner's later twentieth-century dates for this eccentric building (see p.
 576) are surprising but perfectly accurate, although they give no hint of its complicated history before those years.
-[Click on this image and those below to enlarge them.]
+[Click on the images to enlarge them.]

 Left: Front elevation.
 Right: Window in the tower.